 - Purchase the complete Expat Arrivals Melbourne Guide (PDF)

 Most foreigners moving to the metropolis opt to rent accommodation, a common and practical decision due to the high costs attached to buying property in Australia.
-Rental property in Melbourne also tends to be more affordable than other state capitals in Australia, such as Sydney and Perth.
+Rental property in Melbourne also tends to be more affordable than other state capitals in Australia, such as Sydney and Canberra.

-Rental prices vary a great deal but modern high-rise studio apartments in the city centre and properties in sought-after beachside suburbs are particularly expensive.
+Rental prices vary a great deal, but modern high-rise studio apartments in the city centre and properties in sought-after beachside suburbs are particularly expensive.